-Leah is a Toronto-based actor, director, dramaturg, writer and educator.
-She predominantly works in the creation of new work, and also has a wealth of experience in site-specific and found space pieces.
-As an educator she teaches workshops on dialect and voice and is a teacher for the Drama School at YPT.
-Last year Leah wrote and starred in the sold-out production of Mary of Shanty Bay (TBTB).
-She is the winner of an RBC Emerging Artist Grant (TBTB 2016), is a graduate of George Brown Theatre School, and is originally from New Brunswick.
+Leah is a Toronto-based actor, director, writer and educator.
+She loves working with students and learners of all ages.
+Leah really believes that learning should be/can be at the centre of all we make and do.
+She predominantly works in the creation of new work, and also has a wealth of experience in site-specific and found-space pieces.
+Her career has taken her across Canada, and she looks forward to when she can say she has “theatre-d” in every province and territory.
+Leah was also the writer and lead actress of the sold-out production of Mary of Shanty Bay (TBTB).
+She is the winner of an RBC Emerging Artist Grant (TBTB 2016), is a graduate of George Brown Theatre School, and grew up in New Brunswick.

 Q&A with Leah

 Name your favourite YPT production:

 My favourite YPT production was James and the Giant Peach.
 It was the first production I had ever seen at YPT.
 I had a friend who was in it and so had come to see them, kind of on a whim.
 I came to a student matinee, and the house was full of elementary aged students.
 Before the show started, the audience was noisy, rustling, teachers were up and down trying to settle their classes.
 And then the lights dimmed, and suddenly I was also watching through the eyes of a student—about to be transported to an imaginary world.

 I hadn’t really every thought much about the work at YPT before that (since I wasn’t a student here in Toronto, nor have kids of my own).
 But I was amazed at the production values, the acting chops, and the incredible way the show held the attention of a theatre full of young people.
 It was true magic.
 And I basically tried to figure out how to work here immediately following that show!